ageurtse/Wifi-Dimmer/README.md

 # Wifi Dimmer

+Please do not rebuild this device, in my case there was a serious issue with overheating !!!!!

 This is all about my home build WiFi Dimmer
 Becaus of it's my first github project, the master is still in Beta.
 For me the project works, but there are a lot off things to change, so keep watching for any change.